octobercms/docs/services-queues.md

 Similarly, your database connection may disconnect when being used by long-running daemon.
 You may use the `Db::reconnect` method to ensure you have a fresh connection.

-<a name="push-queues"></a>
-## Push queues

-Push queues allow you to utilize the powerful queue facilities without running any daemons or background listeners.
-Currently, push queues are only supported by the [Iron.io](http://iron.io) driver.
-Before getting started, create an Iron.io account, and add your Iron credentials to the `config/queue.php` configuration file.

-#### Registering a push queue subscriber

-Next, you may use the `queue:subscribe` Artisan command to register a URL end-point that will receive newly pushed queue jobs:

-    php artisan queue:subscribe queue_name queue/receive

-    php artisan queue:subscribe queue_name http://example.com/queue/receive

-Now, when you login to your Iron dashboard, you will see your new push queue, as well as the subscribed URL.
-You may subscribe as many URLs as you wish to a given queue.
-Next, create a route for your `queue/receive` end-point and return the response from the `Queue::marshal` method:

-    Route::post('queue/receive', function() {
-        return Queue::marshal();
-    });

-The `marshal` method will take care of firing the correct job handler class.
-To fire jobs onto the push queue, just use the same `Queue::push` method used for conventional queues.

 <a name="failed-jobs"></a>
 ## Failed jobs

 Since things don't always go as planned, sometimes your queued jobs will fail.
 Don't worry, it happens to the best of us!
 There is a convenient way to specify the maximum number of times a job should be attempted.
 After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` table.
 The failed jobs table name can be configured via the `config/queue.php` configuration file.

-You can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:listen` command:
+You can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command:

-    php artisan queue:listen connection-name --tries=3
+    php artisan queue:work connection-name --tries=3

 If you would like to register an event that will be called when a queue job fails, you may use the `Queue::failing` method.
 This event is a great opportunity to notify your team via e-mail or another third party service.